lienzhuzhu/blog/content/posts/simple-bof/0-overview.md

 One of the abstractions that the operating system provides to each process is the virtualization of memory, which makes it appear as if each process has full access to the total memory space, and has the same range of memory addresses available for use data storage.

-The following diagram from Randall Bryant adn David O'Hallaron's book _Computer Systems: A Programmer's Perspective_ displays the address space layout.
+The following diagram from Randall Bryant and David O'Hallaron's book _Computer Systems: A Programmer's Perspective_ displays the address space layout.

 !["Computer Systems: A Programmer's Perspective by Randall Bryant and David O'Hallaron"](/blog/images/simple-bof/memory.png)